-Zinc is a natural mineral and is very important for growth and for the development and health of body tissues.
+Zinc is a natural mineral and is very important for body tissues’ growth, development, and health.

-Ziped is used to treat and prevent zinc deficiencies.
-In addition to this, zinc sulfate, an active element in ziped, is used as a supplement in oral rehydration, in order to reduce the duration and severity of diarrhea .
+Zipped is used to treat and prevent zinc deficiencies.
+In addition to this, zinc sulfate, an active element in zipped, is used as a supplement in oral rehydration to reduce the duration and severity of diarrhea.

-The presentation of ziped is an oral solution in a 60 ml bottle.
+The presentation of zipped is an oral solution in a 60 ml bottle.

-This medicine is a mineral that is indicated in the treatment of pediatric patients with persistent acute diarrhea and to prevent relapses, it is also used in the treatment of zinc deficiency .
+This medicine is a mineral indicated in treating pediatric patients with persistent acute diarrhea.
+To prevent relapses, it is also used to treat zinc deficiency.

 Mechanism of action

-Ziped contains zinc, which is a mineral that helps in the differentiation process of cells, as well as in the proper functioning of the intestinal epithelium.
-Participates in the restoration of injured tissues, and improves the absorption of sodium and water.
+Zipped contains zinc, a mineral that helps in the differentiation process of cells and the proper functioning of the intestinal epithelium.
+Participates in restoring injured tissues and improves the absorption of sodium and water.

-It interferes in the main intracellular pathways of the secretion of ions at the intestinal level that are involved in diarrhea.
+It interferes in the main intracellular pathways of the secretion of ions at the intestinal level involved in diarrhea.

-Therefore, its deficiency is associated with an increased risk of gastrointestinal infections, adverse effects on the structure and function of the gastrointestinal tract.
+Therefore, its deficiency is associated with an increased risk of gastrointestinal infections and adverse effects on the structure and function of the gastrointestinal tract.

-In children older than 6 months: the administration of 1 teaspoon (5 cc) of zinc sulfate (20 mg) a day, before or after food is recommended.
+In children older than six months: the administration of 1 teaspoon (5 ccs) of zinc sulfate (20 mg) a day, before or after food is recommended.

-In children under 6 months: the administration of 1 ml of zinc sulfate oral drops is recommended, once a day, before or after food.
+In children under six months: the administration of 1 ml of zinc sulfate oral drops is recommended once a day, before or after food.

 In children over 12 years of age and adults: the administration of 1 zinc sulfate capsule (20 mg) a day is recommended, before or after food.